-23-year-old Detroit man arraigned in shooting of girl, 3, on Easter
+23-year-old man arraigned in Easter shooting of girl, 3

 An indictment was unsealed Wednesday for a 23-year-old man in the fatal shooting of a 3-year-old girl shot on Easter.

 Chief Wayne Circuit Judge Timmy Kenny arraigned Diallo Davis of Detroit in connection with the March 27 shooting of A’Naiya Montgomery at her home on the city’s west side.